It’s that time of year again where both naughty and nice trainers are planning their last workouts of the year.

-To kick off with I’ve got three new drills to share that trainers shared in our Facebook group and then I’ve got links to FIFTEEN more ideas below that.
+To kick off with I’ve got three drills to share that trainers shared in our Facebook group and then I’ve got links to FIFTEEN more ideas below that.
 You should be able to find plenty to inspire you to some fresh end-of-year workouts.

 without further ado,

-are the first two:
+are the first three:

 1. Down the Christmas Tree

 Thanks to Rosie Goldsmith for sharing this one.